anusii/solidui/README.md

           title: 'About',
           icon: Icons.info,
           tooltip: 'About us',
-          message: 'This is a sample application built using SolidNavigator',
+          message: 'This is a sample application built using SolidScaffold',
           dialogTitle: 'About',
         ),
       ],